-- 30. The Secretary to the SSP shall: - 30.1.
+- 33. The Secretary to the SSP shall: - 33.1.
 Invite the student to the meeting.
-The student will be advised of the date and time of the meeting a minimum of 14 calendar days in advance. - 30.2.
-Invite to the meeting the member of SMT who managed the incident resulting in temporary suspension or the member of SSD and the faculty member or Academic Adviser who met with, or attempted to engage with, the student at Stage 1 of the procedure.
+The student will be advised of the date and time of the meeting a minimum of 14 calendar days in advance. - 33.2.
+Invite to the meeting the member of SMT who managed the incident resulting in temporary suspension or the member of SSD and the faculty member or Academic Adviser who met with, or attempted to engage with, the student at Stage 1 of the procedure. - 33.3.
+The Secretary will provide the student with: - 33.3.1.
+The membership of the SSP.
+The student will be informed of their right to object to a panel member on the basis of possible bias or conflict of interest.
+Any objection and the reasons(s) for it must be made to the Secretary in writing by no later than seven calendar days of the date of the Secretary's communication. - 33.3.2.
+The procedural and logistical arrangements of the SSP. - 33.3.3.
+The identity of the other attendees at the SSP meeting.
+This may include the members of SSD and faculty who managed Stage 1 of the procedure, any other member of the University or any external expert that the Chair considers to have relevant information.

-6 The panel members shall be free of any bias or any reasonable perception of bias.
+2 The panel members shall be free of any bias or any reasonable perception of bias.